 What type of content do you primarily create?

 That tool is Open Broadcaster Software (aka OBS Studio).
-It’s a free, open-source software that makes high-quality livestreaming and screen recording easy.
+This free, open-source software gives anyone with a computer the ability to create broadcast-quality livestreams and recordings without spending a penny.

 How to install OBS Studio for recording

-OBS Studio stands out as solid recording software because it's free.
-This opened up streaming and screen recording to a much wider audience.
+OBS Studio stands out as solid recording software because it's free and open-source.
+This has opened up streaming and screen recording to a much wider audience, making it one of the most popular tools to record with OBS.

-There’s still a learning curve, but OBS Studio is designed to be accessible.
+There's still a learning curve when you first learn how to record with OBS Studio, but it's designed to be accessible for beginners.
 As soon as you install OBS Studio, you'll get preconfigured settings for streaming and recording that can be used as-is or as a starting point for further customization.

 It also lets users customize almost every aspect of their recording and streaming setup, from audio input sources to video resolution and beyond.
 Here's how to install OBS:

-As noted, OBS Studio is versatile and powerful for live streaming and screen recording.
-It combines an excellent feature set with a user-friendly interface, making it popular among creators.
+As noted, OBS Studio (Open Broadcaster Software) is versatile and powerful for live streaming and screen recording.
+It combines an excellent feature set with a user-friendly interface, making it a popular OBS screen recorder among content creators.

 Here's a breakdown of its key features.